The Barley Mow, Clifton Hampden: Overview

 The Barley Mow was photographed by Henry Taunt in 1877.
 The building was Grade II listed in 1952.

 According to the Thames Pilot, The Barley Mow was described in Parker's notes (1911):

-The Barley Mow is currently run by the Spirit Pub Company, a large UK chain of pubs, restaurants and inns which operates the Barley Mow under their "Chef & Brewer" brand.
+The Barley Mow is currently run by Greene King, a large UK chain of pubs, restaurants and inns which operates the Barley Mow under their "Chef & Brewer" brand.

 In literature

 The Barley Mow was notably featured in chapter 18 of Jerome K. Jerome's 1889 novel Three Men in a Boat:

+It is also mentioned in the 1883 The Dictionary of the Thames by Charles Dickens, Jr., who notes that: